Constructive Conflict Initiative

 - Miscommunication, Deception, and Misunderstanding – It is now common for competing social groups to have wildly inaccurate and usually unjustifiable negative images of one another.
 In part, these images arise from escalation dynamics and the need for contending parties to mobilize supporters by painting their adversaries in the most inflammatory way possible.
 Divide-and-conquer propaganda also, obviously, plays an important role.
 These hostile images are further reinforced by the fact that we all tend to live in "bubbles" that largely eliminate the kind of direct, interpersonal experience that can correct serious misperceptions.

-- Collaboration Challenges – While many aspects of today's big conflicts can, in theory, be resolved through some type of mutually-beneficial agreement, the task of actually reaching those agreements is increasingly challenging because of the complexities of today's issues, the large number of competing interests, wide cultural differences, deep-seated distrust, and a general reluctance to make the required compromises.
+- Collaboration – While many aspects of today's big conflicts can, in theory, be resolved through some type of mutually-beneficial agreement, the task of actually reaching those agreements is increasingly challenging because of the complexities of today's issues, the large number of competing interests, wide cultural differences, deep-seated distrust, and a general reluctance to make the required compromises.
 (The illusion of total victory is pretty hard to give up, particularly when one is repeatedly told that compromise is weakness or even a sin.)
 The challenge, therefore, is to develop multi-party negotiating strategies capable of navigating these difficulties, concluding enforceable agreements, and then persuading skeptical constituents that such agreements are truly advantageous.

 - Ineffective Institutions for Adjudication and Legislation – There are, of course, conflict issues that fall outside of the win-win "zone of possible agreement" because of the refusal of one or more parties to compromise, disagreements about the underlying facts or the rights of the parties, and the inherent win-lose character of the issues (common for moral issues).
 For such cases, the success of democratic institutions depends upon the availability of widely-trusted mechanisms for wisely and equitably making hard choices about who wins and who loses.
 Such mechanisms include systems of adjudication for determining who is "right" in particular circumstances and legislative systems for weighing values and revising the nature of those rights, as appropriate.
 Steps must be taken to prevent these institutions from becoming co-oped, and modify their operations so that they can become effective, rather than being mired in stalemate or corrupted.

 - Collective Action – Many issues including, especially, the management of the Commons, require conflict-handling institutions that go beyond relatively routine disputes between parties and look at issues in a society-wide way.
 In some cases this requires bringing people together through a government program to do things that advance the common good (shared infrastructure projects, for example).
 In other cases it involves regulatory actions which promote the efficient and equitable functioning of markets by "leveling the playing field" and preventing various types of exploitive behavior.
-The ability of 21st-century democracies to perform these functions will require extensive reforms to roll back the kind of corruption that is now endemic in such systems.
+The ability of 21st-century democracies to perform these functions will require extensive reforms to roll back the kind of corruption that is now often endemic in such systems.

 Making significant progress toward meeting the above challenges will be an enormous undertaking requiring large numbers of specialized efforts each focused on addressing one or more of these challenges in specific conflict situations and geographic locations.
 What's needed now is a next-steps action plan to get us closer to this goal.

 It is important that the daunting nature of the above challenges not lead us into a false sense of hopelessness and an acceptance of a dystopian future.
-While fully "solving" any of these problems is likely to take a long time and a lot of effort, efforts to limit the problems in ways which dramatically improve the trajectory of human society over the short term are most certainly feasible.
+While fully "solving" any of these problems is likely to take a long time and a lot of effort, efforts to limit the problems in ways which significantly improve the trajectory of human society over the short term are most certainly feasible.
 What's more, the level of improvement is likely to be proportional to the level of effort, the degree of creativity, and the persistence that we bring to the effort.

 As is the case with all great challenges, it is important to start by pursuing a series of realistic near-term objectives.
 As these initial objectives are achieved, we can clarify and embark on a more ambitious set of efforts in a continuing learning cycle that is likely to involve major changes in the way we think about the intractable conflict problem and its possible solutions.